UliHuss10/-CMPG323-Project3---32242883/README.md

 Client-side UiPath components are those that the user or developer can communicate with directly.
 UiPath Studio, Robot, Browser, and UiPath Agent are usually included.
 UiPath's backend operations are considered server-side.
 It saves the tasks and workflows that a user produces in the databases.
 The UiPath Orchestrator chooses the necessary functions and software robots to carry out the code's tasks.

+<h1>Conclution</h1>

+All the benifits show that UiPath is a good platform to use for the clients to make their lives and jobs much more esier.